Skip to content

 Turbo Tunnel

 HySecure Turbo Tunnel is a new mechanism that functions at the L3 level to route IP traffic from an end-user machine to the corporate network.
-It uses a UDP-based tunnel to assign a virtual IP address to the end user PC, which enables the exchange of TCP, UDP, or ICMP traffic between the end user PC and the corporate network.
+It uses a UDP-based tunnel to assign a virtual IP address to the end-user PC, enabling the exchange of TCP, UDP, or ICMP traffic between the end-user PC and the corporate network.

-Turbo Tunnel enhances support for real-time applications such as VOIP apps and provides better performance for heavy graphics apps over VDI.
-Turbo Tunnel also supports applications that require a reverse connection (i.e., connection originated by server-side application towards end-users).
+Turbo Tunnel enhances support for real-time applications, such as VoIP apps, and provides better performance for heavy graphics apps over VDI.
+Turbo Tunnel also supports applications that require a reverse connection (i.e., a connection originated by a server-side application towards end-users).
 It can be enabled for specific applications and users.

 View the Turbo Tunnel list